Skip to main content

-You can watch a directory for changes using the files.watchDir() method in JavaScript and files.watch_dir() method in Python.
+You can use the files.watchDir() method in JavaScript and the files.watch_dir() method in Python to watch a directory for changes.

 Since events are tracked asynchronously, their delivery may be delayed.
 It’s recommended not to collect or close watcher immediately after making a change.